 ECE 454 DIGITAL SIGNAL PROCESSING (3-0-3)(F).
 Modern digital signal processing in engineering systems.
 Review of continuous-time and discrete-time signals, spectral analysis; design of FIR and IIR digital filters.
 Fast Fourier Transform, two-dimensional signals, realization structure of digital filters, and filter design.
 PREREQ: ECE 350.

-ECE 456 PATTERN RECOGNITION AND MACHINE LEARNING (3-0-3)(S)(Alternate years).
+ECE 456 PATTERN RECOGNITION AND MACHINE LEARNING (3-0-3)(Offered as Justified).
 Basic concepts of statistical and neural pattern recognition.
 Structure of pattern classification problems.
 Mathematics of statistical decision theory; multivariate probability functions, discriminant, parametric and nonparametric techniques.
-Bayesian and maximum likelihood estimation, feature selection, dimensionality reduction, neural network recognition and clustering.
+Bayesian and maximum likelihood estimation, feature selection, dimensionality reduction, neural network and deep learning recognition, and clustering.
+Includes applications to cyber-physical security.
 PREREQ: CS 221, and either MATH 360 or MATH 361.

 ECE 457 DIGITAL IMAGE PROCESSING (3-0-3)(F).
 Pictures and their computer representation.
 Image digitization, transformation, and prediction methods.
 Digital enhancement techniques, histogram equalization, restoration, filtering and edge detection.
 Color models and transformations.
 Wavelets and morphological algorithms.
 PREREQ: ECE 350 and CS 121.

-ECE 461 (ME 461) CONTROL SYSTEMS (3-0-3)(S).
+ECE 461 (ME 461) CONTROL SYSTEMS (3-0-3)(Offered as Justified).
 Time and frequency domain analysis and design of feedback systems using classical and state space methods.
-Observability, controllability, pole placement, observers, and discrete time.
-Multivariable and optimal methods are introduced.
+Observability, controllability, pole placement, and observers.
 May be taken for ECE or ME credit, but not both.
 PREREQ: ECE 360 or ME 360.

 ECE 470 ELECTRIC MACHINES (3-0-3)(S).
 Magnetic materials and magnetic circuits.
 Principles of electromechanical energy conversion, energy and coenergy concepts, forces and torques of electromagnetic origin.
 Introduction to rotating machines including synchronous machines and induction machines.
 PREREQ: ECE 212, ECE 300.